liwt31/dual_vector_foil/README.md

     def __init__(self):
         self.another_me = self
 ```
-To solve this economically, `dvf` records every object it has visited and ommit them next time it meet the object.
+To solve this economically, `dvf` records every object it has visited and omit them next time it meet the object.
 That's why sometimes a complete view of certain objects is not possible.

 Another troublesome case is object creation during attribute access.
 A typical example is `NumPy` array, which has an attribute of `T` that returns the transpose of the array,
 which has another `T` that returns another new array.
 So there is also an infinite loop.
 To solve this `dvf` should be very cautious toward data descriptors.
 Some result gained from descriptors will not be expanded.